airbytehq/airbyte/docs/operator-guides/scaling-airbyte.md

 Airbyte creates an additional setup pod for each worker Kubernetes pod it creates.
 This `command-fetcher` pod is responsible for retrieving a worker's entrypoint and helps Airbyte model Kubernetes pod as a local process.
 Although the `command-fetcher` pod is created before the worker pod, variable termination periods mean it can still be alive while the worker Kubernetes pod runs.
 This means every job requires at least **two** Kubernetes pods under the hood.

-Sync jobs - jobs syncing data from sources to destinations, the majority of jobs run - use two workers.
-One worker reads from the source; the other worker writes to the destination.
 This means Sync jobs can use up to **four** Kubernetes pod at one time.

 To be safe, make sure the Kubernetes cluster can schedule up to `2 x <number-of-possible-concurrent-connections>` pods at once.
 This is the worse case estimate, and most users should be fine with `2 x <number-of-possible-concurrent-connections>` as a rule of thumb.

 This is a **non-issue** for users running Airbyte Docker.

+## Feedback

+The advice here is best-effort and by no means comprehensive.
+Please reach out on Slack if anything doesn't make sense or if something can be improved.

+If you've been running Airbyte in production and have more tips up your sleeve, please welcome contributions!